cjbarrows/morbles/README.md

     [x] gate is being drawn behind stopper too
 [x] create "official" levels
-[x] allow "un-official" levels (that aren't part of the automatic progression)
+[x] allow "un-official" levels (that aren't part of the automatic progression) [x] clean up the level editor so it looks nice

 ## Notes